intelops/website/content/english/blog/securing-your-code-from-the-start/index.md

 ---
 date: 2024-02-09
-title: Securing Your Code from the Start: The Power of Pre-Commit Hooks in DevSecOps.
+title: Securing Your Code from the Start - The Power of Pre-Commit Hooks in DevSecOps.
 description: The Power of Pre-Commit Hooks in DevSecOps.
 image: Suggest/Add an image #TODO